 Upwork also has a huge selection of talent who are inclined to do their best since their rating requires it – although the rating system can be tainted as most people who have a bad experience are not inclined to leave a bad rating on the contractor since that contractor can give a likewise bad review to the company who hired him or her.

-While Onlinejobs.ph and Virtual Staff Finder both charge you during the job hunt, Upwork makes the job hunt free, and then takes a tenth of everything you pay through the website.
-For short term projects this may be reasonable.
-However, for a long-term contractor you’d be better off with Outsourcely.
+While Onlinejobs.ph and Virtual Staff Finder both charge you during the job hunt, Upwork makes the job hunt free and then takes a tenth of everything you pay through the website.
+For short-term projects this may be reasonable, however, Outsourcely might be better for long-term contractors.

 Regardless of which system you use to find your contractor, remember that there is far more to the job-hunt then simply posting the job, which leads us to our next step.

 Once you post your job opening, it doesn’t take long before you have dozens of applicants.
 You now have the challenge of filtering through the massive amount of applicants to choose the right candidate.

 There are a few things that can help filter out the lower-quality applicants and cut down the size of the list substantially.

 Require a keyword to be included in the response.
 One of the quickest ways to filter through the applicants and make sure that they actually read your job posting is to add a comment at the bottom that says something like “Include ‘I want to be a ninja’ in the first paragraph of your application”.
 This will help filter out those who are applying to jobs in mass and those who are unable to follow directions.
 Even if the candidate seems great, if they are unable to follow your first request, odds are there will be more problems in the future.
 The most common sign of not following your instructions is that they are just mass copy/pasting to multiple job postings.
 While it could be said that is a sign of a productive worker, efficacy always trumps efficiency.